KatVolkova/fin_statements_analyser/README.md

 ![Analyse and Compare Ratios](assets/fin-ratios-analysis.png)

 The tool provides a detailed analysis of financial ratios, including liquidity, profitability, and solvency ratios.
-This analysis helps users understand the financial health of the company, highlighting areas of strength and potential concern
+This analysis helps users understand the financial health of the company, highlighting areas of strength and potential concern.
+Negative ratios are highlighted and grouped under the warning "Immediate investigation is required".

 ### Benchmark Analysis